KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 * want to have the highlights as PDFs
 * want to search for things and objects depicted in the highlights
 * want to request a list of all highlights and/or the above-mentioned browse indexes in CSV, XML or JSON formats
-* want to get an overview of which people (authors, makers, publishers, printers, illustrators, translators, owners, collectors) and locations are related to which highlights
+* want to get overviews of which people (authors, makers, publishers, printers, illustrators, translators, owners, collectors) and locations (including lat-longs) are related to which highlights
-* want to make datavisualisations of the highlights (timelines, maps, bubble charts etc.)
+* want to make data visualisations of the highlights (timelines, maps, bubble charts etc.)
-* want ready-to-use Python/PHP/Ruby scripts to be able to process the KB highlights in other (external) products & services
+* want ready-to-use Python/PHP/Java scripts to be able to process the KB highlights in other (external) products & services
-* want to publish the metadata of the highlights as Linked Open Data
+* want to publish the metadata of the highlights as 5* Linked Open Data

 ... then in most cases you came home from a rude awakening.
-But thanks to a recent project to Wikify our highlights, these kinds of functionalities - and much, much more - have now become avaiable.
+But thanks to a recent project to Wikify our highlights, these kinds of functionalities - and many more - have now become available.

 The above functionaliteis & their Limiotatins can be summarzi a follows Look at, consumne, view, read : OK